Remedies in Singapore constitutional law: Challenging a public authority's act or decision as unconstitutional

 An applicant who alleges that a public authority's act or decision has infringed his or her constitutional rights may bring a judicial review case to the High Court challenging it.
 It is likely that the remedies sought will be one or more prerogative orders, though the applicant may also ask for a declaration.
 (Declarations are discussed below.)
 All remedies are granted at the Court's discretion.

 Quashing orders

 The quashing order (formerly known as certiorari) is the most common remedy sought.
 A quashing order issued by the High Court invalidates a public authority's unconstitutional act or decision.
 A mandatory order may be linked to the quashing order so as to ensure compliance with the latter.
 In Chan Hiang Leng Colin v.
-Ministry of Information and the Arts (1996), the appellants sought leave to apply for a quashing order to invalidate an order banning publications of the International Bible Students Association, a Jehovah's Witnesses organization, on the ground that it violated their right to freedom of religion protected by Article 15(1) of the Constitution.
+Ministry of Information and the Arts (1996), the appellants sought leave to apply for a quashing order to invalidate an order banning publications of the International Bible Students Association, a Jehovah's Witnesses organisation, on the ground that it violated their right to freedom of religion protected by Article 15(1) of the Constitution.
 Leave was denied as the court held that the appellants had failed to establish a prima facie case of reasonable suspicion that the Minister had acted unlawfully or breached the Constitution.